aws-samples/amazon-dynamodb-labs/content/design-patterns/ex6compos/Step1.en.md

     "ACTIVE"
 ]
 ```
 Now you can use the new GSI to query the table.
-You must to use the Partition-Key and you can optionally use the Sort-Key.
+You must use the Partition-Key and you can optionally use the Sort-Key.

 For the Sort-Key you can use the **begins_with** expression to query starting with the left-most attribute of the composite key.
 Thus, you can query all employees within a city or within a specific department in the city.